launch-io/launch.io/docs/api/asyncExample.md

 # ![Launch.IO Logo](../../logo/logo-small.png) Async Example

 There are many times that you'll want to make `async`/`await` calls in conjunction with your Launch.IO service actions.
-You don't need to thunk (get it?!) about this as it can be done just like one would expect.
+This can be done just like one would expect.

 ### Tips

-Remember that Launch.IO is a state mangement library; managing state is its only focus.
+Remember that Launch.IO is a state management library; managing state is its only focus.
 It doesn't care about anything else.
 Fetching or posting to an API, for example, is independent of Launch.IO.

 ### Example